-A latest report by IMARC Group entitled “Mung Beans Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2017-2022”, finds that the global mung beans market reached a value of 3 Million Tons in 2016.
+A latest report by IMARC Group entitled “Mung Beans Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, finds that the global mung beans market reached a volume of 2.5 Million Tons in 2017.
 Mung beans are the seeds of a plant called Vigna radiata, which belongs to the Fabaceae family.
 Like most other lentils, they are rich in essential dietary nutrients such as proteins, fibre, anti-oxidants and vitamins.
 The various minerals found in mung beans include potassium, copper, magnesium, manganese, zinc, etc. They are used with or without skin, split or whole, cooked or sprouted depending on the cuisine and properties desired in the dish.
-According to the report, the market is further expected to reach a value of around 5 Million Tons by 2022, growing at a CAGR of 7% during 2017-2022.
+According to the report, the market is further expected to reach a volume of 3.2 Million Tons by 2023 growing at a CAGR of 4.3% during 2018-2023.

 The primary factor which has driven the demand for mung beans is their diverse applications in the food industry.
 Mung beans are used in ready-to-eat food products such as canned soups, noodles, hummus, dips, protein powders, sandwiches and several other health foods.
 Due to their high nutritional value, mung beans are seen as an important and inexpensive source of energy and essential nutrients in developing regions such as India, China, Thailand, etc. Furthermore, mung beans also help in preventing and controlling certain ailments and lifestyle diseases such as diabetes, heart diseases, cancer, celiac disease, anaemia, osteoporosis, digestion, inflammation, etc. The phytoestrogens present in mung beans help in the production of collagen, hyaluronic acid and elastin which are essential for young and healthy skin.